lucasdcampos/SpotEngine/README.md

 For major changes or significant contributions, please discuss your ideas in advance by opening an issue.

-## License
+## 📄 License

 The Spot Game Engine is open source and available under the MIT License.
-See [LICENSE](LICENSE.md) for more details.
+See [LICENSE](LICENSE.txt) for more details.

----

-### Notes from the Author
-I'm developing the engine alone (you can contribute if you want), and mainly for study purposes and also out of curiosity.
-I don't intend to create the most complex engine in the world, because that requires a giant team and years of work.

-My goal is to be able to create simple games using the engine, and in the future I might think about expanding it, who knows.

-**EDIT:** I'm rebuilding Spot from scratch in C++, and a usable version should be available in the coming months.